Assassination of Abraham Lincoln: Booth shoots Lincoln

 Lincoln's usual protections were not in place that night at Ford's.
 Crook was on a second shift at the White House, and Ward Hill Lamon, Lincoln's personal bodyguard, was away in Richmond on assignment from Lincoln.
 John Frederick Parker was assigned to guard the Presidential Box.
-At intermission he went to a nearby tavern along with Lincoln's valet, Charles Forbes, and Coachman Francis Burke.
+At intermission he went to a nearby tavern with Lincoln's valet, Charles Forbes, and Coachman Francis Burke.
 Booth had several drinks while waiting for his planned time.
 It is unclear whether Parker returned to the theater, but he was certainly not at his post when Booth entered the box.

 In any event, there is no certainty that entry would have been denied to a celebrity such as Booth.
 Booth had prepared a brace to bar the door after entering the box, indicating that he expected a guard.
 After spending time at the tavern, Booth entered Ford's Theatre one last time at about 10:10 pm, this time through the theater's front entrance.
 He passed through the dress circle and went to the door that led to the Presidential Box after showing Charles Forbes his calling card.
 Navy Surgeon George Brainerd Todd saw Booth arrive:

 About 10:25 pm, a man came in and walked slowly along the side on which the "Pres" box was and I heard a man say, "There's Booth" and I turned my head to look at him.
 He was still walking very slow and was near the box door when he stopped, took a card from his pocket, wrote something on it, and gave it to the usher who took it to the box.
 In a minute the door was opened and he walked in.